ProjectSidewalk/sidewalk-data-analysis/R/stats_for_paper.md

 -   Analyzing at the street level shows higher f-measure.
 This clearly comes from the higher recall and precision.

--   CurbRamp pretty much outperforms all other lable types across the board, regardless of accuracy type of 5 meter vs. street level.
+-   CurbRamp pretty much outperforms all other label types across the board, regardless of accuracy type of 5 meter vs. street level.
 This is likely because curb ramps are the easiest label type to understand and find in GSV (both because they are large and easy to see, and because you know where to expect them -- at intersections).

 -   The SurfaceProblem label type seems to have the highest precision and lowest recall among the different types of issues (I'm excluding CurbRamp here).
-I guess that, relative to the other types of issues, there are just fewer cases of mistaking something of a surface problem and more cases of not finding a surface problem that was vsisible in GSV (so maybe surface problems require increased diligence from users, and the other issues require better treatment in onboarding).
+I guess that, relative to the other types of issues, there are just fewer cases of mistaking something of a surface problem and more cases of not finding a surface problem that was visible in GSV (so maybe surface problems require increased diligence from users, and the other issues require better treatment in onboarding).

 -   The Problem type seems to perform better than the surface problem and obstacle label types (except for surface problem precision, mentioned in the previous bullet).